realdecoy/frontier/packages/frontier-plugins/plugin-qa/README.md

 ## Usage

 <!-- custom-usage -->
-Installing RDVue can be done with the command:
+Installing Spectre can be done with the command:
 ```bash
 $ frontier plugins:install @rdfrontier/plugin-qa
 ```